joyent/triton-kbmapi/README.md

 That should grab that most recently built KBMAPI image.
 Once that completes, you should have a kbmapi0 zone on your HN.

+Note there will be no need to use `experimental` channel once the first KBMAPI release reaches master repository branch.

 ## Updates